KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Carnivale dining room

 ![](djangocon-us-2025-recap-images/carnivale-dinner.jpg)
-Chipotle-lime salad, pollo en pipian, carnitas, vegan paella, arroz verde, guacamole
+Chipotle lime salad, pollo en pipian, carnitas, vegan paella, arroz verde, guacamole

 A highlight of the evening was sharing stories of our close encounters with tech royalty!